webpack/webpack.js.org/src/content/api/loaders.md

 ```

-And you can see these informations below, not only error message, but also details about which loader and module are involved:
+As you can see below, not only error message, but also details about which loader and module are involved:

 - the module path: `ERROR in ./src/lib.js`
 - the request string: `(./src/loader.js!./src/lib.js)`
 - the loader path: `(from ./src/loader.js)`
 - the caller path: `@ ./src/index.js 1:0-25`

-W> The loader path about error in the above are added after webpack 4.12
+W> The loader path in the error is displayed since webpack 4.12

-### Using `this.callback` (in async mode)
+### Using `callback` (in async mode)

-Pass an error on first argument into callback, used in async mode.
+Pass an error to the callback.

 __./src/loader.js__